Anterior cervical discectomy fusion (ACDF) recovery

 - Pain while switching positions, such as moving from a seated to a standing position

-This discomfort should lessen after a few weeks.
-Patients who have desk jobs can normally return to work within two weeks, and patients with physically strenuous jobs should wait at least six weeks, depending on the job and type of procedure performed.
+This discomfort should lessen over time and may take up to six months for your body to become fully healed.
+Patients who have light office work can normally return to work within two to four weeks and patients with physically strenuous jobs should wait six to 12 weeks, depending on the job and type of procedure performed.

 Where to turn for questions

-Should you have any questions regarding your recovery process following minimally invasive stabilization surgery on your neck, please feel free to contact Laser Spine Institute.
-Our Spine Care Consultants and the professionals in our Patient Services Department are here to make sure that you are fully informed about the steps to take during your recovery.
-Our Patient Services Department will follow up with you to ensure comfort, satisfaction and surgical success at one, two, six and 12 weeks post-surgery.
+Should you have any questions regarding your recovery process following minimally invasive ACDF surgery on your neck, please feel free to contact Laser Spine Institute.
+Our dedicated team is here to make sure that you are fully informed about the steps to take during your recovery.
+We will follow up with you to ensure comfort, satisfaction and surgical success at two, six and 12 weeks post-surgery.